Skip to main content

 (B) Suspense payment.

-(1) A suspense payment is a payment that is deposited and posted by child support payment central (CSPC) but is not applied to a support enforcement tracking system (SETS) case/order number, a recoupment account, or a recollection account.
-A suspense payment includes, but is not limited to, a payment that does not contain sufficient posting identifiers without conflict, and/or when a balance remains after the obligations have been correctly applied.
+(1) A suspense payment is a payment that is deposited and viewable in the child support payment central (CSPC) automated system, but is not applied to a support enforcement tracking system (SETS) case/order number, a recoupment account, or a recollection account.

-(2) The CSEA will research a suspense payment when requested by the state disbursement unit (SDU).
-The CSEA will reply with posting instructions within two business days of receiving the request from the SDU.
+(2) The CSEA will research a suspense payment when requested by CSPC.
+The CSEA will reply with instructions on how to apply the payment within two business days of receiving the request from CSPC.

 (C) Unidentified payment.

-(2) The CSEA will review the unidentified payment list in SETS each business day in order to research and resolve an unidentified payment.
-When the action needed to resolve the unidentified payment is determined, the CSEA will immediately take the necessary action (e.g., reopen case) and release the payment from the unidentified list.
+(2) The CSEA will review the unidentified payment list in SETS each business day to research and resolve an unidentified payment.
+The CSEA will immediately take the necessary action (e.g., reopen case) and release the payment from the unidentified list.

 (D) Misapplied payment.

-(1) A misapplied payment is a payment or a portion of a payment that has been applied to the wrong case/order combination or recoupment account; or results in a misallocation.
+(1) A misapplied payment is a payment or a portion of a payment that has been applied incorrectly.
 A misapplied payment is the result of:

-(a) A SDU error, which results from a technical processing error or when the payment information forwarded from CSPC differs from the instructions provided; or
+(a) A CSPC processing error or when the payment information forwarded from CSPC differs from the instructions provided; or

 (c) A misapplied payment does not include a remitter error.